OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 Once you have generated the signing identity, you'll need to issue a developer provisioning profile that allows you to run the repackaged apps on your device(s).
 You have two options for doing this:

-1. If you are registered as a developer: Use the "regular" way through the Apple Developer Portal to register an App ID and issue the profile [1].
+1. If you are registered as a developer: Use the "regular" way through the Apple Developer Portal to register an App ID and issue the profile [8].

 2. With a regular Apple account: Create a signing identity in Xcode and build an empty iOS project.
-Then, extract embedded.mobileprovision from the app container [3].
+Then, extract embedded.mobileprovision from the app container [4].

+(..
+TODO ..)

 This should yield you a file called AwesomeRepackaging.mobileprovision.